 Growing up, I had a carton of white milk every day at lunch.
 It was 10 cents a carton and a good way to get our calcium.
-However, after so many years, I’ve learned that I don’t really care for white milk.
-Still, I know I need my calcium so I drink chocolate milk now.
+However, after so many years, I’ve learned I don’t really care for white milk.
+Still, I know I need calcium so I drink chocolate milk now.
 I figure the extra calories are okay since I am drinking milk.
+Right?
+Right.

-The homemade chocolate syrup is much superior in taste.
+The easy chocolate syrup is much superior in taste.
 It is creamy and blends well into cold or hot milk.
 It has a rich flavor so a little goes a long way.
 Plus, it is very frugal.
 That’s always a plus!
 This recipe is from Amy Dacyczyn’s The Complete Tightwad Gazette.

 1/2 cup cocoa